-In the foreground, there is a helmet which symbolises victory.
-While kneeling, the commissioner holds a flag with the coat of arms of the Pesaro family.
-Saint Peter, a patron saint of Jacopo Pesaro, holds a gospel in his left hand and shows a blessing with the right hand, thus creating a visual triangle with his blessing gesture, the gaze of Jacopo Pesaro and that of the pope himself.
-On the left side of the painting there is a dias with an ancient bas-relief, containing the image of Venus, to whom the island of Paphos was a sacred place since she was blown to it after her birth from the sea in the half–shell.
+In the foreground, there is a helmet, which symbolizes victory.
+While kneeling, Pesaro holds a flag with the coat of arms of the Pesaro family.
+Saint Peter, a patron saint of Jacopo Pesaro, holds a gospel in his left hand and shows a blessing with his right hand, thus creating a visual triangle with his blessing gesture, the gaze of Jacopo Pesaro and that of the Pope himself.
+On the left side of the painting, there is a dais with an ancient bas-relief, containing the image of Venus, to whom the island of Paphos was a sacred place since she was blown to it after her birth from the sea in the half–shell.

-Painted between 1516-1518, it depicts the Virgin Mary, standing on the clouds and being surrounded by putti and angels, while God the Father is hovering in the upper part of the picture in the circle that symbolizes eternity.
+Painted between 1516-1518, it depicts the Virgin Mary standing on the clouds and being surrounded by putti and angels, while God the Father is hovering in the upper part of the picture in the circle that symbolizes eternity.
 The transition of the Virgin from the Earthly to the heavenly sphere is denoted by the triangle, the base and the apex of which are the two apostles in red and the Virgin herself.
-According to the legend, the city of Venice was founded on the day of the Annunciation, so that the picture may be considered as a commemoration of the event, as well as a sacred image for prayer and adoration.
+According to the legend, the city of Venice was founded on the day of the Annunciation, so the picture may be considered a commemoration of the event, as well as a sacred image for prayer and adoration.